Arvin6/GMail_Assesment-10miles/Readme.md

 5) Enter (y/n) for the prompt to sync mails (Enter "y" for the first run).
 This is required to populate the DB initially(2000 mails).

 # Other info
 1) Added a client_secret (from a testing account) for testing purposes.
-This will be removed in 3 days.
+However this is an awful practice and this will be removed in 3 days.